 Google Cloud storage competes with the best cloud storage for business, particularly when it comes to larger companies and enterprises.

-To help explain what Google Cloud storage is, it’s useful to briefly discuss Google’s other cloud services first to differentiate between them.
+To help explain in more detail what Google Cloud storage is and what it does, it’s useful to briefly discuss Google’s other cloud services to differentiate between them.

 When you first create a personal account with Google, you automatically get 15GB of storage for free.
-That storage can be used with Google Drive, which is purely for storage; Gmail, which is for email but can also store attachments; or Google Photos, which is for storing, but also sharing and editing photos and videos.
+That storage can be used with Google Drive, which is purely for storage; Gmail, which is for email but can also store attachments; or Google Photos, which is for storing, sharing, and editing photos and videos.

-When you find that you need more storage space, that’s when you upgrade to a Google One account.
+When you find that you need more storage, that’s when you upgrade to a Google One account.
 There is a choice of three subscriptions based on how much data you need to store.
-The starter plan comes with 100GB of storage and costs $1.99 a month (or $19.99 a year), and then storage increases to 200GB at $2.99 a month, and 2TB at $9.99 a month.
+The starter plan comes with 100GB of storage and costs $1.99 a month (or $19.99 a year), increasing to 200GB at $2.99 a month, and 2TB at $9.99 a month.